Newsletters

 Hope to see you soon!

-If you'd like to discuss anything at all, please email Jane.
-Thanks for your support - Laura, Annette, Helen, Petra, Philippa, Cathryn, Margaret, Jacinta and I look forward to seeing you in the knitting circle!
+If you'd like to discuss anything in this newsletter - or anything at all, please email Jane.
+Thanks for your support - Annette, Laura, Kyoko, Sue, Anna, Anne, Petra, Philippa, Cathryn, Helen, Jacinta, Margaret and I look forward to seeing you in the knitting circle!

 Return to top